-- (a) Strategic risk: The risk to prospective earnings and capital arising from changes in the business environment and from adverse business decisions, improper implementation of decisions in lack of responsiveness to changes in the business environment. - (b) Market risk, which includes two types of risk: - (i) Currency risk: the risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates; - (ii) Interest rate risk: the risk that the value of a financial instrument will fluctuate because of changes in market interest rates; and - (c) Credit risk: the current or prospective risk arising from counterparty's failure to meet the terms of any contract with the Company or its failure to perform as agreed. - (d) Liquidity risk: the risk of an inability to meet payment obligations when they fall due and to replace funds when they are withdrawn. - (e) Operational risk: the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events.
+- (a) Strategic Business Development and Execution risks: The risk to prospective earnings and capital arising from changes in the business environment and from adverse business decisions, improper implementation of decisions in lack of responsiveness to changes in the business environment. - (b) Market risk, which includes two types of risk: - (i) Currency risk: the risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates; - (ii) Interest rate risk: the risk that the value of a financial instrument will fluctuate because of changes in market interest rates; and - (c) Credit risk: the current or prospective risk arising from counterparty's failure to meet the terms of any contract with the Company or its failure to perform as agreed. - (d) Liquidity risk: the risk of an inability to meet payment obligations when they fall due and to replace funds when they are withdrawn. - (e) Operational risk: the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events. - (f) Cyber risk: the risk of loss or damage due to failed or inadequate IT Security against cyber risks. - (g) Compliance risk: the risk of loss, reputational or regulatory impact, from failed Organizational, Personal, Financial, or Client Conduct. - (h) Legal risk: the risk of loss, litigation or regulatory impact due to non-compliance with applicable global and jurisdictional laws. - (i) External Environment risk: The risk to earnings and capital to the organization's exposure to or interaction with external factors.

-Strategic risk
+Strategic Business Development and Execution risk

 The Company operates in a niche market.
-The objective in relation to strategic risk is to remain flexible to changes in the business environment so that both growth and changes in market status can be adapted to in a swift manner.
+The objective in relation to strategic business development and execution risk is to remain flexible to changes in the business environment so that both growth and changes in market status can be adapted to in a swift manner.

 The usage of an effective planning and control framework, as well as a robust business intelligence framework is the cornerstone of strategic risk management.
 Furthermore, the New Significant Initiative Policies and Project Risk Assessment Process are embedded in the organization to ensure the Company is effectively managing and monitoring the introduction of new products and large projects.
-The Company reduces exposure to strategic risk by focusing on its strategic business objectives.
+The Company reduces exposure to strategic business development and execution risk by focusing on its strategic business objectives.